ADU San Juan Capistrano, CA

 On average, an ADU construction project ranges from $120,000 to $300,000, which usually covers construction costs, permits, and design planning.
 Families often debate between a prefab ADU for affordability and speed or a custom build for a more personalized living space.

 Choosing the right financing method, whether through equity loans, construction loans, or rental-income planning, is just as important as design.
-With guidance from experts like ARC Construction, the process becomes transparent, efficient, and rewarding.
+With guidance from an experienced ADU builder in San Juan Capistrano, CA, like ARC Construction, the process becomes transparent, efficient, and rewarding.

 Step-by-Step Guide: How to Build an ADU in San Juan Capistrano